MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

 # Starknet Snap API

-With the [Starknet Snap] installed, dapps can use the Starknet Snap API to interact with users' Starknet accounts.
+With the [Starknet Snap](../../how-to/use-non-evm-networks/starknet/index.md) installed, dapps can use the Starknet Snap API to interact with users' Starknet accounts (for example, to send transactions).

 :::note
 You can also communicate with the Starknet network using the